Climbing Wall Safety Tips

 - All climbers must check in at the front desk before climbing.

-- All climbers must complete a General Waiver.
+- All climbers must complete a current year Activity Waiver.
 Children under 18 years of age MUST have their waiver signed by a parent or legal guardian.

 - All lead climbers must be certified by a Climbing Wall employee.